AdobeDocs/dynamic-media-classic.en/help/using/publishing-files.md

       On the Global Navigation Bar, go to **[!UICONTROL File]** > **[!UICONTROL Unpublish]**.

-    * In the Grid View, List View, or Details View, select the round, green check mark icon to the left of the asset’s name.
+    * In the Grid View, List View, or Details View, select the round, green check mark icon to the left of the asset's name.

-## Get an asset’s publish history {#getting-an-asset-s-publish-history}
+## Get an asset's publish history {#getting-an-asset-s-publish-history}

 The last date that an asset was published is shown in Detail View at the top of the panel.
 You can get more details about the publishing history by opening the History & Published Servers panel in Detail View.
 From there, you can see when the asset was published and to which servers it was published.